When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 He said, “It wasn’t supposed to end like this.
 We were supposed to grow old together.”

 He was right about not being able to care for us without my mom.
 He could financially support us, but couldn’t effectively communicate and share his heartfelt emotions.
-He could provide food, shelter, protection and everything else we needed for our physical survival, but he couldn’t express his deep concerns about his children.
+He could provide food, shelter, protection and everything we needed for our physical survival, but he couldn’t express his deep concerns about his children.

 He was strong on the outside, and soft on the inside.